Ironsail-Philip/universal-memory/docs/CODEX-INTEGRATION.md

 ```

 This will:
-1. Display recent memories from all AI systems
+1. Display recent memories from all AI systems (deduped so it prints once per start)
-2. Then start Codex normally
+2. Then start Codex normally using the real `codex` binary

 ### Option 2: Manual Check Before Starting